 An introduction to technical writing emphasizing planning, drafting, and revising technical documents such as instructions, reports and causal and process analyses.
-Spring 2013.
-Alternate years.
+Spring, odd years.
+Prerequisite: ENG 102 or 103.

 ENG 318.
 Nonfiction Writing.
 3.

 A course designed to help the student improve writing skills and learn the techniques of creative nonfiction, magazine writing, and feature writing.
 Spring.